Part-time, distance-learning, master’s level courses leading to a Postgraduate Certificate

 Yep, and you’ll be 1/3 of the way done.
 The PGCert courses are formally part of our master’s degrees in Criminology and Criminal Justice (Sociology) and Collecting and Provenance in an International Context (Art History) and they are informally part of master’s degrees in Archaeology, Museum Studies, International Relations, etc. High marks on the PGCert would put you in a good place for acceptance on to the full master’s degree programmes and in both of the programmes which are formally associated with the PGCert you can focus your studies on issues related to antiquities and art crime and write your dissertation on the topic.

 Note: this pathway only works for UK/EU citizens or those with right to remain in the UK.
-If you are not a UK/EU citizen, you can still continue on to a full master’s degree at Glasgow, you are just required to take a full course load.
-We’re working on ways to make this work.
+If you are not a UK/EU citizen, you can still continue on to a full master’s degree at Glasgow, you are just required to take a full course load and you can’t “top up”.

 4. Do I have to be online at a certain time each week?